School

 Primary School

-Welcome at the DHPS Primary Section
+Welcome to the DHPS Primary Section

 “The right way from the start - the opportunity to be a child in a comprehensive educational institution.”

 In the primary section of the DHPS (Grades 1-4) about 350 learners are taught in sixteen classes.
 All Grades are divided into three German medium and an English medium class.
-The primary section adheres to the Baden-Wurttemberg curriculum with the focus on the class-teacher-principle.
+The primary section adheres to the German curriculum with the focus on the class-teacher-principle.

 Educational programs at the DHPS enrich the curricular offer of internal and external differentiation as from the primary section.